shikhar818/Document-Answers/README.md

 # Document-Answers
-Provides information about various documents such as websites,pdf,docx file using any ollama model (LLM+RAG) using Langchain in Python.
+Provides information about various documents such as websites,pdf,docx file using any ollama model (LLM+RAG) using Langchain,FASTAPI in Python.

 ## Getting Started